sugarcrm/sucrose/MAKE.md

     examples-dev   - install development package dependencies for Sucrose library and generate examples application examples-prod  - install production package dependencies for Sucrose library and generate examples application help           - show some help [default]
-    list           - just list the make targets md             - generate a MAKE.md from help npm-sugar      - publish the custom sugar build of Sucrose
+    instrument     - build and instrument sucrose.js for testing list           - just list the make targets md             - generate a MAKE.md from help npm-sugar      - publish the custom sugar build of Sucrose